BlackWolfWoof/yagpdb-cc/README.md

 ## Other custom command repositories:
 [Official Repo](https://github.com/yagpdb-cc/yagpdb-cc): The official custom command repository.
 If you are searching for more custom commands you will find a lot of them there :).
 [Pedro's Repo](https://github.com/Pedro-Pessoa/yagpdb-cc/tree/Tickets/tickets): A fork of the official repo but with an amazing ticket system.

+There are of cause way more repositories that have custom command code, but they are not official.
+If you are looking for them join the yagpdb support server and ask the members if they know other not official custom command GitHub repositories.
+We will not guarantee that the other user repositories are save to use.

 ---
 ## Licence:
 You do not have to include [the full licence](https://github.com/TheHDCrafter/yagpdb-cc/blob/master/LICENSE) in the code because it is too long.
-Thats why i made this small text that HAS TO STAY in the code if it is added there.
+Thats why I made [this small text](#small-licence-text) that HAS TO STAY in the code if it is added there.
-If that licence can not be found in some code on this repository, you will not need to add it and can do whatever you want with the code.
+If [that licence](#small-licence-text) can not be found in some code on this repository, you will not need to add it and can do whatever you want with the code.

-This is the small licence text that is added into most of the code:
+#### Small licence text:
 ```
 Copyright: 2020 TheHDCrafter
 License: MIT